-The ReadSpeaker webReader tool in Content displays a Listen button within HTML Content topics.
+The ReadSpeaker webReader displays a Listen button within Assignments, HTML Content topics, and Quizzes.

-In Content, when you click on the Listen Button, the text is highlighted and read for you.
+In Assignments, Content, and Quizzes, when you click on the Listen Button, the text is highlighted and read for you.
 Listening to text read aloud is shown to improve your reading comprehension.

 When you click on the arrow to the right, the button expands to reveal some additional options.